-CO alarms must be installed at all New Construction, Substantial Rehab, and Moderate Rehab properties as required to meet Minnesota State Statute.
-See the Minnesota Housing Rental Housing Design/ Construction Standards
+CO alarms must be installed at all New Construction, Substantial Rehab, and Moderate Rehab properties as required to meet Minnesota state statute.
+Refer to the Minnesota Housing Rental Housing Design/Construction Standards.

-Criteria 7.4: Elimination of Combustion within the Conditioned Space

-(Applicable for New Construction and Rehab)
+Criteria 7.4: Elimination of Combustion within the Conditioned Space (Applicable for New Construction and Rehab)